rfabre/uno/doc/articles/getting-started/wizard/extensions.md

     Uno.Extensions.Http allows for the registration of API endpoints as multiple typed HttpClient instances.
 In this centralized location for accessing web resources, the lifecycle of the corresponding HttpMessageHandler objects is managed.
 Added clients can optionally be configured to use the platform-native handler.
 Additional functionality is provided to clear cookies or log diagnostic messages in responses.
 This library uses Microsoft.Extensions.Http for any HTTP related work.
     For more documentation on HTTP requests, [read the documentation](xref:Overview.Http).

-    Another related package installed with the default template is Refit.
+    Another related package installed when the Http option is selected is Refit.
 This is a port of the [Refit library](https://github.com/reactiveui/refit) that enables mapping REST APIs into .NET interfaces.
     Refer to the [documentation](xref:Overview.Http#refit) to learn how to use it in an Uno Platform app.

   - **Localization**